insin/DOMBuilder/docs/core.rst

          object was given - it should return ``true`` if given a mode-created content object.
       ``api`` (optional)
-         an object defining additional public API for the mode and exposing the variables, functions and constructors used in its implementation, if appropriate.
+         an Object defining a public API for the mode's implementation, exposing variables, functions and constructors used in implementation which may be of interest to somone who needs to make use of the mode's internals.
+      ``apply`` (optional)
+         an Object defining additional properties to be added to the object DOMBuilder creates for easy access to mode-specific element functions (see below).
+Just as element functions are a convenience layer over :js:func:`DOMBuilder.createElement`, the purpose of the ``apply``
+         property is to allow modes to provde a convenient way to access mode-specific functionality.

+         Any properties specified with ``apply`` will also be added to objects passed into :js:func:`DOMBuilder.apply` when a mode is specified.

-   When a mode is added, a ``DOMBuilder.<name>`` Object  is also created, containing element  functions which will always create content using the given mode and any additional properties which were defined via an ``api`` Object.
+   When a mode is added, a ``DOMBuilder.<mode name>`` Object is also created, containing element functions which will always create content using the given mode and any additional properties which were defined via the mode's ``apply`` properties.

 Example: a mode which prints out the arguments it was given::